elmtree-askmo/cloudcannon-app/content/learn/health-studies/describe-the-structure-of-an-atom-including-the-roles-of-the-nucleus-and-orbitals.md

 url: /learn/health-studies/questions/describe-the-structure-of-an-atom-including-the-roles-of-the-nucleus-and-orbitals
 score: -1.0
 related_article1:
-    id: 168186
+    id: 168181
-    title: What are the three main subatomic particles, and how do they contribute to the atomic number and mass?
+    title: >-
+        How does the use of 'if-then' statements aid in prediction development within the scientific method?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-three-main-subatomic-particles-and-how-do-they-contribute-to-the-atomic-number-and-mass
+    url: /learn/health-studies/questions/how-does-the-use-of-ifthen-statements-aid-in-prediction-development-within-the-scientific-method
 related_article2:
-    id: 168190
+    id: 168188
-    title: Describe the characteristics of polar covalent bonds and provide an example of a polar molecule.
+    title: >-
+        How do chemical bonds contribute to the formation and properties of compounds?
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-characteristics-of-polar-covalent-bonds-and-provide-an-example-of-a-polar-molecule
+    url: /learn/health-studies/questions/how-do-chemical-bonds-contribute-to-the-formation-and-properties-of-compounds
 related_article3:
-    id: 168186
+    id: 168193
+    title: >-
-    title: What are the three main subatomic particles, and how do they contribute to the atomic number and mass?
+        What are isotopes, and how are they relevant in medical technology?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-three-main-subatomic-particles-and-how-do-they-contribute-to-the-atomic-number-and-mass
+    url: /learn/health-studies/questions/what-are-isotopes-and-how-are-they-relevant-in-medical-technology
 related_article4:
-    id: 168180
+    id: 168190
-    title: What are the key components of a testable hypothesis in the scientific method?
+    title: >-
+        Describe the characteristics of polar covalent bonds and provide an example of a polar molecule.
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-key-components-of-a-testable-hypothesis-in-the-scientific-method
+    url: /learn/health-studies/questions/describe-the-characteristics-of-polar-covalent-bonds-and-provide-an-example-of-a-polar-molecule
 related_article5:
-    id: 168186
+    id: 168189
-    title: What are the three main subatomic particles, and how do they contribute to the atomic number and mass?
+    title: >-
+        What is the difference between covalent and ionic bonds in terms of electron interaction?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-three-main-subatomic-particles-and-how-do-they-contribute-to-the-atomic-number-and-mass
+    url: /learn/health-studies/questions/what-is-the-difference-between-covalent-and-ionic-bonds-in-terms-of-electron-interaction
 ---

 &nbsp;